Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 such as:

 +   Backups and restores
-+   Softwate installations and patching
++   Software installations and patching
 +   Managing hardware

 2. Pass on the responsibility and engineering efforts.